Doctor of Occupational Therapy Entry-Level

 Is Indiana University’s Doctor of Occupational Therapy Entry-Level right for you?

 Beginning in your first semester and throughout the three year curriculum, you’ll acquire an exceptional range of clinical experience through Level I Fieldwork and Level II Fieldwork placements chosen from IU’s large network of local and national sites.
 You’ll also complete a 16 – week doctoral experiential component, which Indiana University is calling a pre-doctoral residency.
 Throughout the program, you’ll have close interaction and personal attention from experienced, nationally, and internationally recognized Occupational Therapy faculty.
-Most Occupational Therapy classes will be small seminar style (6) and labs of (12); your largest Occupational Therapy class only will have 36 students.

 Regardless of your undergraduate or graduate area of study, our program is designed to fully prepare you to take the NBCOT, National Board for Certification in Occupational Therapy Exam.
 After passing the exam, you’ll be ready to enter clinical practice with confidence and current knowledge of the discipline.